shane-kercheval/misc-projects/attribution-window-effects/attribution-window-simulation.md

 signal (of the immediate lift) and filter out the noise (of the diminished lift).

-And to stress this point, I'm **not** suggesting that the effect of diminishing lift is always present (although in most cases it seems like a safe assumption), or that it is always diminishing at the rate/distribution I assumed, or that the effects of it show up consistently in the way we see above.
+Please note: I'm **not** suggesting that the effect of diminishing lift is always present (although in most cases it seems like a safe assumption), or that it is always diminishing at the rate/distribution I assumed, or that the effects of it show up consistently in the way we see above.
 I'm simply showing what's possible, based on certain reasonable assumptions.
 I also don't explore possible ways to analyze A/B test data in general and determine the degree that diminishing lift affects the data or how to choose possible attribution windows.
 In addition, follow up research could include running the above scenarios many times (e.g. with different random seeds) to see how often the above issues occur, even with the same assumptions.
 Further work could also research the effects that attribution-windows have on conversion rates and, therefore, on the required sample-sizes (i.e. lower conversion rates recognized from the attribution window may lead to larger sample-sizes required, but larger lifts detected may lead to smaller sample-sizes required).

 Appendix (WORK IN PROGRESS - PLEASE IGNORE FOR NOW)
 ===================================================